Nadiayousaf/Nadiayousaf/README.md

 ---

-## 👩‍💻 About Me
+# 👩‍💻 About Me

 I'm a **Python Developer and Full Stack Developer** passionate about creating modern, scalable, and reliable web applications.

-My experience spans the complete development lifecycle — from building responsive user interfaces with **HTML, CSS, JavaScript, Bootstrap, Tailwind CSS, and React** to developing backend services using **Python and Flask**, integrating **MySQL, PostgreSQL, MongoDB, SQLite, and Supabase**, and deploying applications using platforms such as **Vercel, Netlify, Render, and Koyeb**.
+My experience spans the complete development lifecycle — from building responsive user interfaces with **HTML, CSS, JavaScript, Bootstrap, Tailwind CSS, and React** to developing backend services using **Python and Flask**, integrating **MySQL, PostgreSQL, MongoDB, SQLite, and Supabase**, and deploying applications using platforms such as **Vercel, Netlify, Render, Koyeb, Hugging Face, and Zeabur**.

 I enjoy writing clean, maintainable code, solving challenging problems, and continuously expanding my expertise through real-world projects.

-I'm currently focused on strengthening my skills in **Python development, Full Stack Development, databases, cloud deployment, modern web technologies, and AI-assisted development workflows.**
+I'm currently focused on strengthening my skills in **Python Development, Full Stack Development, Databases, Cloud Deployment, Modern Web Technologies, and AI-Assisted Development**.

 ---